tiggerbob/PWSH-Comp.-Club-Problems-24-25/Astroid Miner/README.md

 # Astroid Miner

-Nick wants to be the world's best astroid miner.
-In order for him earn this title he needs to find the most optimal way to gain the most resources with the least amount of spaceship fuel used per mine.
+Nick wants to be the world's best Astroid Miner.
+In order for him to earn this title, he needs to find the most optimal way to mine the most resources with the least amount of spaceship fuel used per mine.
 Each astroid has a fixed number of resources and a specific fuel cost required to mine it.
 Determine the maximum total